Decertification & Unfair Union Representation

 Let our labour lawyers help you with any problems you have with your union.

 Decertification can be an extremely difficult process, especially in Ontario.
-Let our labour lawyers make sure you are abiding by the appropriate timing schedules and completing the necessary forms to your advantage.
+Let an employment lawyer in Toronto make sure you are abiding by the appropriate timing schedules and completing the necessary forms to your advantage.
 Similarly, filing a complaint against your union can be complicated and intimidating.
 In many hearings involving claims against the union, both the union and employer may be present to refute your position.
-Our labour lawyers can forcefully represent you to the Board to ensure that you properly advocated for, and have the support necessary to proceed with your claim.
+Our labour lawyers can forcefully represent you to the Board to ensure that you properly advocated for and have the support necessary to proceed with your claim.

 Our labour lawyers are well-versed in the complex labour relation legislation and understand the best strategies and procedures for successfully arguing against your union.
 Our labour lawyers can use our tools and expertise to navigate the system and help you achieve a just outcome.
 Each situation is unique; so schedule a consultation today with one of our labour lawyers in Toronto, the GTA or across Canada to learn about your options.